Countries We Work In

 People affected by leprosy and disability have been supported to lift themselves out of poverty through self-help groups which enable them to save together, microfinance and small business training.
 They have also received empowerment and advocacy training that has helped combat stigma in communities.

-Starting in 2020, a new project will help people find job opportunities by giving them access to support from employment counsellors who will help match them with suitable roles.
-At the same time, business development officers will work with employers to reduce misconceptions around employing disabled people.
+People with leprosy and disability are also supported to find employment through support from employment counsellors who will help match them with suitable roles.
+At the same time, business development officers work with employers to reduce misconceptions around employing people with leprosy or disability.

 Research